naorlivne/dcos-docs/1.10/cli/multi-cluster-cli.md

 menu_order: 3.1
 ---

-You can connect the CLI to multiple DC/OS clusters using [dcos cluster](/docs/1.10/cli/command-reference/dcos-cluster). `dcos cluster` has subcommands to set up connections to and attach to clusters and remove and rename clusters.
+You can connect the CLI to multiple DC/OS clusters using [dcos cluster](/docs/1.10/cli/command-reference/dcos-cluster). `dcos cluster` has subcommands to set up connections to and attach to clusters and rename and remove clusters.

-Setting up a connection to a cluster stores connection configuration in the file `<home-directory>/.dcos/clusters/<cluster_id>/dcos.toml`, attaches to the cluster, and logs in to DC/OS authentication.
+Setting up a connection to a cluster stores connection configuration in the file `<home-directory>/.dcos/clusters/<cluster_id>/dcos.toml`, attaches to the cluster, and authenticates to DC/OS.
 Attaching to a connected cluster sets it as the active cluster.

 ## Setting up a connection to a cluster